 The Bella offers integrated weights, although the buckle system isn’t perhaps as quick release as comparable models.
 Two rear trim pockets allow the diver to customise their weights for optimum positioning in the water.
 There are two large zippered pockets, and sturdy d-rings for accessories.

 Hybrid BCDs have exploded in popularity in recent years.
 With the rise in interest in “tec-reational” equipment and a movement towards backplate and wing systems, many divers love the best of both worlds offered by a hybrid.

-These back inflate styles offer the excellent trim and positioning of a wing, combined with the convenient jacket features such as pockets and integrated weights.
+These back inflate styles offer the excellent trim and positioning of a wing, combined with convenient jacket features.
+Many hybrids still include pockets and integrated weights.

 Scubapro Hydros Pro

 The Scubapro Hydros Pro is one of the most popular hybrid styles on the market, and for good reason according to our group members.
 The women’s fit is customised with a smaller bladder size, shorter inflator hose, and curved shoulder straps.

 Whilst it’s considerably more expensive than the Cressi Travelight, the Hydros Pro is also a great option for travel.
-The lightweight monoprene fabric dries almost instantly in comparison to traditional BCD materials, and the modular design is able to pack into the cabin-sized backpack which comes with it.
+The lightweight monoprene fabric dries almost instantly in comparison to traditional BCD materials.
+The Hydros’s modular design is able to pack into the cabin-sized backpack which comes with it.

 This monoprene also contributes to the comfort of the BCD.
 The material has a grip-like property which means it sticks to your wetsuit and stays put, holding you comfortably during the dive.
 As with any back inflate style, it offers excellent trim underwater.